S0ULMutlittol/Lua-Scripts/Readme.md

 local name = game.Players.LocalPlayer.Name -- the name of the localplayer (only for roblox games!)

-if name == "idk" then -- if the name is idk it will print whitelisted or sum thing, you can use this as an beginner whitelist! print("whitelisted or sum things") end
+if name == "idk" then -- if the name from the roblox player  is idk it will print whitelisted or sum thing, you can use this as an beginner whitelist! print("whitelisted or sum things") end
 ```